scenic-views/scenic/README.md

 You bet!
 Using view-backed models can help promote concepts hidden in your relational data to first-class domain objects and can clean up complex ActiveRecord or ARel queries.
-As far as ActiveRecord is concerned, you a view is no different than a table.
+As far as ActiveRecord is concerned, a view is no different than a table.

 ```ruby